maroofi/bulkDNS/README.md

 ### bulkDNS: A fast DNS scanner for large-scale Internet measurement

 Using **bulkDNS**, you can scan millions of domain names in a few minutes.
 The scanner has been designed to be fast with a very small footprint.
 It also supports customized scan scenarios through Lua scripting.
+Check our [benchmark](#Benchmark) to compare it with other scanners.

 The output of bulkDNS is a detailed JSON structure (example at the end of the page) which can be parsed both by command-line (e.g., by `jq`) or any programming language.